chordify/ISMIR2020-industrybooth/chordify_virtual_booth.md

 Proceedings of the 20th International Society for Music Information Retrieval Conference, 2019

 ## Internship Opportunity
 If you are interested in doing a (remote) internship with us to conduct joint research in one of the fields listed above, please reach out to Jonathan Driedger at [jonathan@chordify.net](mailto:jonathan@chordify.net) to discuss opportunities.
+We are looking forward to hearing from you!